haskell-core/core-libraries-proposals/README.rst

 .. code-block:: md

-    This is a proposal aiming to unify `Nat` and `Natural.
+    This is a proposal aiming to unify `Nat` and `Natural`.

     [Rendered](https://github.com/chessai/core-libraries-proposals/blob/typeable/proposals/0000-type-indexed-typeable.rst)

 How to amend an accepted proposal
 ---------------------------------

 Some proposals amend an existing proposal.
-Such an amendment :
+Such an amendment:

-* Makes a significant (i.e. not just editorial or typographical) change, and hence warrants approval by the commitee
+* Makes a significant (i.e. not just editorial or typographical) change, and hence warrants approval by the committee
 * Is too small, or too closely tied to the existing proposal, to make sense as a new standalone proposal.

 Often, this happens
 after a proposal is accepted, but before or while it is implemented.
-In these cases, a PR that _changes_ the accepted proposal can be opened.
+In these cases, a PR that *changes* the accepted proposal can be opened.
 It goes through the same process as an original proposal.

 Discussion goals